diversity

 Pierpaolo Piccioli (Valentino’s designer), from his Instagram account, released a very on-point and heartfelt statement.
 He spoke in support of freedom, women’s choices on independent decisions about themselves and their bodies, and gender that doesn’t have to be only male or female.
 Indeed, he released a political statement calling himself “a man of the left.”

-Perhaps, using words lightly when the world goes insane is not enough.
-Therefore, we must speak up to support the world we want and put our face on.
+Perhaps using words lightly when the world is falling apart isn’t enough.
+We must speak up to support the world we want to see and take a stand for it.

 Whatever happens, we share what Piccioli wrote.
 We promote a world that values different cultures.
 And inclusion, diversity, human rights, women’s rights, and LGBTQ rights.
 Indeed we must respect everyone’s rights.
 It’s the worldview for modern humans.

-But, in the end, we wake up today with a lesson to learn: never give our rights for granted!
+But, in the end, we wake up today with a lesson to learn: never take our rights for granted!

 Fashion and Politics Read More »